zeldaret/mm/docs/tutorial/beginning_decomp.md

 ![Fresh actor data](images/fresh_actor_data.png)

 Associated to each actor is a `.data` file, containing data that the actor uses.
-This ranges from spawn positions, to animation information, to even .
+This ranges from spawn positions, to animation information, to even assets that we have to extract from the ROM.
 Since the structure of the data is very inconsistent between actors, automatic importing has been very limited, so the vast majority must be done manually.

 There are two ways of transfering the data into an actor: we can either
 - import it all naively as words (`s32`s), which will still allow it to compile, and sort out the actual types later, or